 Historical Dates from De Temporibus Liber and De Temporum Ratione

 The following are translations from the Latin on the important dates that Bede calculated.
 Afterwards, a conversion of these dates is given in our present A.D. form.

 Bede wrote the chronologies in a shorthand type fashion, very brief, only a few words, assuming the reader can infer from the text the meaning.
 The translation reflects this brevity.

 MPL vol. 90.
 Col. 290-292

 Bede goes on to write many more important dates in world and Christian history.
-When the above is converted to our present day calendar, it reads:
+The conversion of these dates to our present-day calendar reads:

 - Christ’s birth at 2 B.C.
 (42nd year of Octavius)